|Beaches||Council Tax Wrongs||Eastbourne||Disability Association|

 A group of well-respected charities in the Eastbourne area offer over 55-year old members of the public the opportunity, via participating solicitors, to have their simple wills written or updated free of charge. it is hoped, but not a requirement, you will leave a gift to your chosen charity, See the captioned website for named charities and solicitors in your area and if you make an appointment with one of the solicitors named, go armed with full prepared-in-advance relevant paperwork details as recommended to keep things simple and affordable.

 Labour calls for Pets Charter

 Included in Labour's plans if elected at next General Election.

 It is a pledge to give leasehold tenants in both public and private buildings a default right to keep pets in the leased or rented properties.
-Labour says it wants to strengthen the rights of tenants to keep most smaller types of pets (cats, dogs, birds, etc).
-Many current leases and rental agreements deny deny leaseholders and tenants that right.
-To many, especially pensioners living on their own, cats or dogs are their children.
-But there should surely be one proviso, that pensioners and others are physically able to clean up after their pets, both indoors and outdoors and, when going outdoors, putting their dogs on leaches and being able and required to pick up their dog messes.
+Labour says it wants to create or strengthen the rights of tenants to keep most smaller types of pets (cats, dogs, birds, etc).
+Many current leases and rental agreements deny that right completely.
+Many pensioners in particular have cats or dogs, or fish in tanks or birds in cages as their only full-time companions.
+But there also must be a proviso that pensioners and others are physically able to clean up after their pets, indoors and outdoors, will put their dogs on leashes, will walk them - and pick up dog messes.

 Law Commission proposes Leasehold Reform